Huawei’s Yang Chaobin Launches All-Band 5G Solution Series

 LampSite and RuralLink Solutions Enable Ubiquitous 5G

 Considering that 70% of wireless network traffic comes from the indoor scenarios, Huawei has developed the LampSite 5.0 solution that features TDD+FDD multi-band and multi-RAT combination.
-The new setup reduces hardware weight and volume by 25% and slashes power consumption by 40%, thanks to a highly-cohesive design.
-In addition, mmWave is introduced for the LampSite solution to deliver indoor 10 Gbps capacity based on a distributed architecture and ultra-large bandwidth.
+Thanks to a highly-integrated design, LampSite 5.0 reduces hardware weight and volume while reducing power consumption.
+In addition, mmWave is introduced for the LampSite solution to deliver indoor 10 Gbps capacity based on ultra-wide bandwidth and distributed architecture.

-The company has also launched the RuralLink solution that is designed for remote areas.
-With this solution, a single 4T4R RRU and antenna are all that’s needed to provide rural coverage for three sectors, and microwave fronthaul can be deployed without the need for BBUs to achieve inter-site distance of more than 20 km.
-Thanks to its simplified design and ultra-low power consumption, only 6 solar panels are enough to power a single site and remote O&M is supported.
+Huawei has also launched the RuralLink solution that is designed for remote areas.
+With this solution, a single RRU and antenna are all that’s needed to provide rural coverage for three sectors, and microwave fronthaul can save BBU deployment on the site.
+The inter-site distance between RuralLink site and host site is up to 20 km.
+With simplified design and ultra-low power consumption, only 6 solar panels are enough to power a single site and remote O&M is supported.

-Better Mobility and Lower Propagation Loss Allow for the Large-Scale Commercial Deployment of mmWave in Outdoor Hotspots and Indoor Scenarios
+Innovative mmWave Solution Enables mmWave Commercial Deployment in Outdoor Hotspots and Indoor Scenarios

-In outdoor hotspot scenarios, Huawei’s mmWave solution uses high equivalent isotropic radiated power (EIRP) and ELAA hardware to improve mmWave coverage.
-It also makes use of iBeam and intelligent high- and low-band coordination algorithm to achieve precise beam alignment and fast tracking.
-Tests under continuous networking reveal that a seamless high user-perceived rate can be delivered in moving vehicles and indoor environments along streets, when Huawei’s mmWave solution is used.
+In outdoor hotspot scenarios, Huawei’s mmWave solution makes use of iBeam and intelligent high- and low-band coordination algorithm to achieve precise beam alignment and fast tracking.
+Performance under continuous networking reveals that a continuous high user-perceived rate can be delivered in moving vehicles and indoor environments along streets.

-In indoor scenarios, Huawei’s LampSite 5.0, which incorporates 800 MHz mmWave, C-band, and the 1.8 GHz band, works seamlessly with the distributed architecture, providing an ultra-large capacity of more than 10 Gbps.
+In indoor scenarios, Huawei’s LampSite 5.0, supporting 800 MHz mmWave, C-band, and the 1.8 GHz band, works with the distributed architecture, providing an ultra-large capacity of more than 10 Gbps.
 These new capabilities will also make indoor connections seamless while unlocking the full potential of mmWave.

 IntelligentRAN Empowers Intelligent 5G Networks

-As all bands evolve to 5G, intelligent networks are needed to support a diverse array of services and needs, enhance multi-RAT O&M efficiency, and balance user experience with the need to minimize network energy consumption.
-Huawei’s IntelligentRAN architecture achieves layered intelligence to help operators reduce network O&M costs, open network capabilities, and create more business opportunities.
+As all bands evolve to 5G, intelligent networks are needed to support the requirements of diversified services, enhance multi-RAT O&M efficiency, and balance user experience and energy consumption.
+With layered intelligence architecture, Huawei’s IntelligentRAN helps operators reduce network O&M costs, open network capabilities, and create more business opportunities.

-In addition, the combination of IntelligentRAN and One 5G all-band solutions unlocks the full potential of all bands including TDD, FDD, and mmWave, and facilitates in-depth all-band coordination for better network performance and lower power consumption, following the principle: Bands Work As One and Networks Work As One.
+The combination of One 5G all-band solutions and IntelligentRAN unlocks the full potential of all bands including TDD, FDD, and mmWave, and facilitates all-band coordination for better network performance and lower power consumption, following the principle: Bands Work As One and Networks Work As One.

 “This is the best of times,” concluded Mr. Yang.
 “5G is entering a new era.
-Let’s continue 5G innovation with the goal of fulfilling the vision of reshaping the world with 5G, and stride towards a future of intelligence.”
+Let’s continue 5G innovation with the goal of fulfilling the vision of reshaping the world with 5G, and stride towards the intelligent world.”

 The Global Mobile Broadband Forum 2022 is hosted by Huawei, together with its industry partners GSMA and GTI.
 This annual forum gathers mobile network carriers, vertical industry leaders, and ecosystem partners from around the world to discuss how to make 5G a commercial success, as well as other high-priority industry topics like green development, intelligence, and 5G evolution.
 For more information, please visit: